sparkflows/sparkflows-docs/docs/user-guide/variables/index.rst

   * Variables can be defined at the pipeline level
   * Variables can be used in the Pyspark node

+When a variable is used in a node, below is the order of precedence:

+  * Lowest precedence is variables defined at the workflow level
+  * Variables defined during execution override the variables at the workflow level
+  * Variables defined in Scala/Pyspark node override the previous variables

 .. panels::
     :container: container-lg pb-3
     :column: text-center col-lg-6 col-md-6 col-sm-6 col-xs-12 p-2